ppy/osu-wiki/wiki/Skinning/osu!catch/en.md

 - This pulsates on the catch line for where fruit's landing location during [kiai time](/wiki/kiai_time).
 - This element is also used in [osu!standard](/wiki/osu!standard) and [osu!taiko](/wiki/osu!taiko).
 - This can be disabled in the [options](/wiki/options).
-- Tinted depends on the fruit's combo colour.
+- Tinting depends on the fruit's combo colour.

 ---